 The sciatic nerve is the largest nerve in the body.
-Being the largest nerve, it provides nerve supply to the posterior muscles of the thigh.
+Being the largest nerve, it provides the nerve supply to the posterior muscles of the thigh.
 While its branches innervate the hamstrings and the outer portion of the legs below the knee and some intrinsic muscles of the foot.

-This course followed by the sciatic nerve explains the typical pain of sciatica which extends from lower back to the thighs or calf.
+This course followed by the sciatic nerve explains the typical pain of sciatica which extends from the lower back to the thighs or calf.

 According to statistical analysis: